Stefani Robinson: Early life and education

+Career

 Robinson started her career as an assistant at a talent agency.
-After submitting a script to the American television network FX, she was hired to write for Atlanta, where she was the only woman and the youngest person in the writer's room.
+After submitting a script to the television network FX, she was hired to write for Atlanta, where she was the only woman and the youngest person in the writer's room.
 She has received praise for her writing and has criticized the idea that she should simply offer a “female” perspective to her work as opposed to one of an individual that’s not directly tied to gender or race.
+Robinson was nominated for a Primetime Emmy Award for the episode "Barbershop".

 Robinson signed a production deal with FX in 2017.
 She has written for several of the network's programs, including Man Seeking Woman and Fargo.
-Robinson is a co-executive producer and writer for What We Do in the Shadows.
+Robinson was a co-executive producer and writer for What We Do in the Shadows until she left the show in 2020.
+During her tenure she received Primetime Emmy Award nominations for the episodes "On the Run" and "The Wellness Center".

+Her debut feature film Chevalier, a biopic about the musician of the same name, was released in 2022.
+It was directed by Stephen Williams and starred Kelvin Harrison Jr.

+As of 2023 her pilot for a remake of the British comedy series Peep Show was in production at FX.